Jamesken23/EGFL/README.md

 # EGFL
-This repo is a paper on Python implementation: **Vulnerability detection in smart contracts via enhanced graph feature learning.**
+This repo is a paper on Python implementation: **Vulnerability detection in smart contracts via enhanced graph feature learning.** More detail will be revealed after the paper is accepted.

 # Required Packages
 > - Python 3.7+